 Jimmy Muheebwa is Project Manager of Nature Uganda’s crane and wetland conservation project.
 Receiving over 60 inches of rain per year, the wetlands of southern Uganda form part of the catchment of Lake Victoria and are an important ecosystem for both biodiversity and the communities who surround them.

-In recent decades as human population has risen, the wetlands have become degraded and fragmented, with large areas drained and converted for agriculture and livestock production.
-Wildlife has declined, and worst affected has been the Grey Crowned Crane – The National Bird of Uganda.
+In recent decades as human population has risen, wetlands have become degraded and fragmented, with large areas drained and converted for agriculture and livestock production.
+Wildlife has declined and the most affected has been the Grey Crowned Crane, the national bird of Uganda.
 Loss of breeding grounds and food sources have seen populations decline by 80% over the past 30 years.
 Forced to raid crops for food, birds have been persecuted and trapped for illegal trade, further contributing to their decline.

 Over the last eight years, Jimmy has led conservation efforts for the species.
 Using cranes as a flagship, his work has had a tremendous impact on both wildlife and the communities who depend on the wetland’s natural resources.

 Recognising that community participation is essential to conservation success, Jimmy works with local people to raise awareness of the free services wetlands provide.
 The project helps local people develop alternative livelihood practices that reduce the pressure on wetlands whilst empowering them to improve their lives.
 People are moving their farming activities out of the wetlands and are benefiting from increased income through more sustainable practices such as rearing chickens or goats.

 With the Bwindi Impenetrable Forest, home to Uganda’s only population of mountain gorillas, bordering wetland areas, Jimmy is now seeking to develop the possibility of ecotourism ventures, a potentially significant source of income to the region’s impoverished communities.